-- 1. SAC, SPA and Ramsar site Data Forms
+- SAC, SPA and Ramsar site Data Forms

-- 2. SAC, SPA and Ramsar site data on JNCC website
+- SAC, SPA and Ramsar site data on JNCC website

-- 3. Conservation Objectives and Favourable Condition Tables
+- Conservation Objectives

-- 4. Component SSSI information including:
+- Component SSSI information including:

-- a) Citations
+- Citations

-- b) Condition Assessments
+- Condition Assessments

-- c) Views about Management
+- Views about Management

-- d) Operations Likely to Damage
+- Operations Likely to Damage

-Information about each of the relevant sites is given in section 4 of this report.
-Key factors affecting site integrity and its vulnerabilities are included.
+Information about each of the relevant European sites is given in section 4 of this report.
+Key factors affecting site integrity and vulnerabilities are included.
 This information assisted in determining possible effects on individual sites from policies or allocations within the Local Plan.